The Volokh Conspiracy

 Who will win?

 Contrary to the hot takes, I think the government ekes this one out.
 The vote might be weird.
 What happens if Justice Gorsuch finds that the best reading of the statute is that the President has the authority to issue the tariffs, but then holds that such a delegation of authority violates the non-delegation doctrine.
-If four other Justices agree with Gorsuch's reading of the statute, there are five vote to uphold the statutory delegation.
+If four other Justices agree with Gorsuch's reading of the statute, there are five vote to recognize the statutory delegation, and still reverse.
 I don't think anyone other than Justice Thomas might join Gorsuch on the constitutional argument.
-In that case, the tariffs survive.
+In that case, the lower court is reversed and the tariffs survive.
 This might be akin to Justice Powell's vote in Bakke.
 Or, if Chief Justice Roberts decides he wants to keep this case for himself, he will give the fifth vote to uphold the statutory authority, with many limiting principle.

 Ultimately, I think I wind up where Justice Gorsuch did: the statute likely confers the authority on the President to impose regulatory tariffs, but that capacious delegation violates the non-delegation doctrine.